UNADAP is a Foreign Policy Advisory organisation, with its Humanitarian Advocacy Organisation, MORE.

-Officers of UNADAP have been engaged with foreign & public policy in their previous assignments as career diplomats, civil servants, corporate leadership, NGO advocacy, etc., giving the organisation leverage, credibility and influence to participate at high level governmental and policy-making, drafting and procedures.
+officers of UNADAP have been engaged with foreign & public policy in their previous assignments as career diplomats, civil servants, corporate leadership, civil society advocacy, etc, giving the organisation leverage, credibility and international influence to participate at high level governmental and policy-making, drafting and procedures.
 As such, UNADAP is passionate about implementing the UN SDG goals and therefore, most of our material and projects are enveloped with the SDGs in mind.

 Capacity for the 2030 Agenda